 A huge plus that makes it easier to talk to other travellers staying at the hostel is they all know who you are.
 They are likely to come to you with any questions they might have and hey, there’s your conversation starter!
 Other travellers tend to stay at hostels for only a few nights so if the sound of saying hi and then bye to people every couple of days doesn’t really float your boat, then definitely look into surf hostel volunteer work.

 Why?
-Because surf hostels often run week-long programmes that teach people how to surf.
+Because surf hostels often run week-long programmes that teach people how to surf, especially in a town like Sagres that is known for surfing.
 What does that mean for the travellers staying there?
 They will be sticking around for at least a week, sometimes two!
 So it’s a great option to look for volunteer work in surf hostels if you want to meet people who are hanging around the area for a bit.

 4. You save a ton of money